-This is the BEST Cut Out Sugar Cookie Recipe!
-The soft-baked sugar cookies are not overly sweet and they are perfect with vanilla buttercream.
+This is the BEST Sugar Cookie Recipe!
+The soft-baked cut out sugar cookies are not overly sweet and they are perfect with vanilla buttercream.
 This is such an easy cut out cookie, it only requires 15 minutes in the freezer and comes out perfect every time!

 This is the sugar cookie recipe I grew up on.
 Every Christmas we made these or any other occasion that called for sugar cookies.
 It is one of the traditions I still look forward to the most and if you ask my childhood friends, this is THE cookie everyone wanted at Christmas time.